zouliming/jquerypagewalkthrough.github.com/README.md

       contentRotation: 0 //content rotation : i.e: 0, 90, 180, 270 or whatever value you add. minus sign (-) will be CCW direction
     },
     overlay: true,
-    accessable: false, //if true - you can access html element such as form input field, button etc
+    accessible: false, //if true - you can access html element such as form input field, button etc
-    autoScroll: true, //is true - this will autoscroll to the arror/content every step
+    autoScroll: true, //is true - this will autoscroll to the arrow/content every step
     scrollSpeed: 1000, //scroll speed
-    stayFocus: false, //if true - when user scroll down/up to the page, it will scroll back the position it belongs
+    lockScrolling: false, //if true - when user scroll down/up to the page, it will scroll back the position it belongs
     onLeave: null, // callback when leaving the step
     onEnter: null // callback when entering the step
   }